OwnWise is subject to the relevant Terms and Conditions. The program will be limited to 100,000 customers.

 - You’ll need to hold the same shares continuously for 12 months from the close of your eligibility period.

 There are lots of ways to buy shares of companies that are listed in the UK.
 Depending on where you live, local securities laws and your preference, you'll need to find a brokerage and purchase your shares from there.
 We'll provide information before any purchasing periods open on stock brokerages that tell us they expect to be able to offer trading in Wise shares.

 You don't need to be eligible for OwnWise to purchase shares in Wise.
-If Wise shares are publicly traded, anyone with an appropriate brokerage account will be able to buy shares.
+Since Wise shares are publicly traded, anyone with an appropriate brokerage account will be able to buy shares.
 If you don't see Wise shares available through your broker, contact them and ask for them to start offering Wise shares.

 Make sure OwnWise is right for you